Dr Ane Appelt

 I work on optimizing and individualizing radiotherapy, with a focus on pelvic radiotherapy outcomes and model-based predictions of late treatment toxicity.

 My research centres around clinical trials and quantitative radiotherapy studies.
-I feel strongly about conducting research that is relevant to and can be translated into clinical practice, and I am thus closely involved in several clinical trials of novel radiotherapy treatment strategies.
-I hold an honorary clinical position with the Department of Medical Physics at St James’s University Hospital, and divide my time between offices in Clinical Oncology and Medical Physics in the Bexley Wing, SJUH.
+I feel strongly about conducting research that is relevant to and can be translated into clinical practice; and I am closely involved in several clinical trials of novel radiotherapy treatment strategies.
+I hold an honorary clinical position with the Department of Medical Physics at St James’s University Hospital, and spend a third of my time working in the radiotherapy department.

 - Clinical Scientist, HCPC